ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 # LINUX
-- udev, as of kernel 2.6, it replaces DevFS(device file system)
-    - `udevadm` - cli tool to see events, monitor devices, list attribs
-    - identify devices based on properties (e.g. vendor ID and device ID) dynamically
-    - runs in userspace, devFS runs in kernelspace
-    - kernel reports events to udev daemon, udev daemon does actions based on configured rules in response
-    - specify rules what on how to identify device, regardless of what port it's plugged into
-        - e.g. plug in same device into diff usb ports and see `/dev/foo` and not `/dev/usb0`/`dev/usb1`
-- device drivers are basically part of the kernel (prolly make up 50% of the code or more)
 - cgroups - linux kernel feature (version 2.6.24+), limits/isolates resource usage(cpu/memory/disk/network) for set of processes
 - namespaces - linux kernel feature, isolates sets of processes and resources
 - linus rant on app development in linux - https://www.youtube.com/watch?v=Pzl1B7nB9Kc
     > If people are using it, it's not a bug, it's a feature - Linus
-- file ownership
-    - kernel only understand numeric UID and GID
-    - when `ls -l` shows names, it's b/c it's mapping UID and GID to names in `/etc/passwd`
 - `/etc/passwd` and `/etc/shadow`
     - `passwd` used to contain passwords, this is deprecated, security issue as u could dictionary attack it
         - file remains b/c programs like `ls` still use it